RobertFehrmann/concurrency_framework/README.md

     CREATE DATABASE
     EXECUTE TASK
     ```
-1. Clone this repo (use the command below or any other way to clone the repo)
+1. Create a warehouse.
+The concurrency level is reduced to 4 to ensure that the individual cluster isn't overloaded before Snowflake scales out.
+The Warehouse_size is set to XSMALL.
+Your specific use-case may require a bigger size and or more clusters.
+Adjust the parameters accordingly.
     ```
-    create warehouse concurrent_js_test with
+    create warehouse concurrency_test with
        WAREHOUSE_SIZE = XSMALL
        MAX_CLUSTER_COUNT = 10
        SCALING POLICY = STANDARD